UnitedHealthcare vs. Blue Cross Blue Shield

 Medicare beneficiaries can only enroll in Medicare Advantage (Medicare Part C) plans, Medicare Part D prescription drug plans or Medicare Supplement (Medigap) plans that are sold in the area where they live.

 While both UnitedHealthcare and Blue Cross Blue Shield offer Medicare plans in many areas of the country, UnitedHealthcare has a broader reach in terms of plan availability.

 28% of all Medicare Advantage beneficiaries are members of a UnitedHealthcare Medicare plan offered in partnership with AARP.1 This accounts for more Medicare plan members than any other insurance provider in America.

 14% of Medicare Advantage enrollees are part of a plan from Blue Cross Blue Shield.1

 Blue Cross Blue Shield: Higher Medicare Star Ratings

 Quality must always be considered whenever comparing Medicare insurance carriers.

 Every year, Medicare evaluates plans using a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plan providers based on various quality metrics including customer satisfaction with their plan.

-UHC vs. Blue Cross Blue Shield: Part D and Medicare Supplement Plans
+UHC vs. BCBS: Part D Prescription Drug Plans